UniversityOfAthens/x11-window-manager/README.md

 Similarly to `dwm`, the window manager is customizable through global variables and symbolic constants defined in `config.h`.

-- [x] Implement a simple tiling layout policy and focus key bindings
+- [x] Implement a simple tiling layout policy and focus key bindings (with color)
-- [ ] Change frame border color on highlighted windows
+- [x] Support 9 numbered workspaces, just like dwm
-- [ ] Support 9 numbered workspaces, just like dwm
+- [ ] Modify `tile()` in order to insert gaps between windows.
+The user should be able to adjust the gap size at runtime, with a couple of key bindings.
 - [ ] Somehow make it stand out!
 Add something original

 <p align="center">